 Located on the Morrissey Ridge and is part of the Flathead range of the Canadian Rockies, Castle Mountain is particularly amazing as it offers views opposite of most hikes in the valley.

-Difficulty Level: easy/moderate
+Difficulty Level: Difficult

-Average Time: 3-5 hours
+Average Time: 5-6 hours

 Please note: These trails are also used for mountain biking.

 This hike starts off pretty mellow and progressively gets steeper.
 The beauty of it is there are so many viewpoints along the way, any point you reach is rewarding.
 Roots Trail eventually joins with Hyper Ventilation Trail.
 Follow Hyper Vent, and continue to climb up through the forest and via the numerous switchbacks.
 Soon you will reach the first lookout and bench.
 From here, it’s a few switchbacks before you meet up with Southern Comfort, that can take you to the base of Castle Rocks.
 Once here, take a left and walk the last steep pitch to Castle Mountain’s rocks, a very worthwhile pinnacle.
 You can also shorten the hike by not taking Southern Comfort and just continue on Hyper Vent to the top viewpoint.
 Take the same trails back to your starting point.